kircherlab/CADD-SV/README.md

 Fantom5 enhancers (https://zenodo.org/record/556775#.Xkz3G0oo-70)

 ## Config

 Almost ready to go.
 After you prepared the files above, you may need to adjust locations and names of these files in the `config.yml`.

 ## List of required input files

-- CADD-SV scores SV in bedformat containing the type of SV in the 4th column.
+- CADD-SV scores SV in bedformat on the GRCh38 genomebuild.
+The type of SV needs tobe contained in the 4th column.
 We recomment to split files containing more than 10.000 SVs into smaller files.

+  If you want to score SVs in a VCF format apply following steps:

+  '''

+  conda activate envs/prepBED
+  SURVIVOR vcftobed input.vcf 0 -1 output.bed
+  cut -f1,2,6,11 output.bed > beds/set_id.bed

+  '''

+  To lift hg19 coordinates to GRCh38 apply following steps:

+  '''

+  conda activate envs/liftover_VCF.yml
+  liftOver beds/setname_hg19_id.bed /dependencies/hg19ToHg38.over.chain.gz beds/setname_id.bed beds/setname_unlifted.bed
+  '''

 - Annotations in the /dependencies folder
 - Models and scripts as cloned from this GIT repository